FotecGmbH/CADMeshConverter/README.md

 http://meshapi.fotec.at:8091/swagger/index.html

 In the wiki section you can find a short descripton of the usage.
-Detailed information about the usage can be found at
+Detailed information about the usage can be found [here](/Documentation/Entwicklerdokumentation.pdf)

 ## Documentation
 If you want to setup your own build you can find instructions in the wiki section.